 Tom Butler

 Being a non-profit doesn’t exempt you from the minimum parking requirements.
-In addition to raising funds for the building itself and the preservation of the boats and museum, the organization may also be forced to bear the cost of constructing additional parking.
+In addition to raising funds for the structure itself and the preservation of the boats and museum, the organization likely will be required by law to bear the cost of constructing additional parking.
 The site is close to the University but across the highway.
 In theory, visitors could make use of existing University parking and walk to the museum if the city implemented measures to make that stretch of highway safer and more accessible for pedestrians.
-This illustrates the burdens minimum parking requirements put on local businesses and organizations.
-The boat center plays an important role preserving Louisiana’s boatbuilding heritage, and I hope the city can find ways to ease this burden.
-This leads to my first point: minimum parking laws are bad for business.
-They not only increase costs for business but disproportionally affect local/small businesses relative to corporations, whom have ample capital to build as much parking as a local cities laws require.
-Removing such requirements promotes small businesses, while also allowing for better land usage.
-In part two of this series, I’ll go into other negative effects of minimum parking requirements on American towns and cities, why removing them improves the urban landscape, while still allowing drivers to easily park, albeit not for free.

 When I first visited Disney World with my family as a child, I was captivated by the monorails.
 I had never seen anything like it.
 A highway in the sky that could take me pretty much anywhere in the parks.
 I didn’t need a car, I didn’t need a license, I didn’t need mom or dad to bring me, and I didn’t need to ride my bike on the shoulder of a highway.
 All I had to do was walk to a nearby station and get on the monorail.
 For a boy from south Louisiana, it was my first experience with a well thought out public transit system, and I loved it.
 It was freedom.